 The University of Stirling welcomes students from around the world.
 Find out what studying here could be like for you.

 English language requirements

-If English is not your first language you must have one of the following qualifications as evidence of your English language skills:
+If English isn’t your first language, you must have one of these qualifications:

 - IELTS: 6.0 with 5.5 minimum in each skill